MarieHannaert/BIT11-Traineeship/readme_per_subject/README_snakemake_illumina.md

 I runned it again, but did not work.
 I talked with my supervisor and because of the already use of checkm2, the checkm is not needed, so we deleted this one.
 This solves the error.

+## Looking at result of running new batch in illumina pipeline
+We had a new batch of samples from illumina and analysed these with the pipeline.
+The most went very well and the pipeline worked.
+The only thing that didn't work was the making of the summaries of buscofiles.
+The graph was only made for the first 15 samples. but there are 52 so We missed 37 samples.